 - You can pre-order your free-range turkeys from Aurora Provisions or Rosemont Market.
 Between the two of them you can source also the pies, rolls, quick breads, side dishes and just about other item you might need for your Thanksgiving dinner.

 - The Wayside Food Programs is serving a free Thanksgiving community dinner to an estimated 400+ people.
-They have enough volunteer for Thanksgiving day but are still in need of help to prep on the day before, and with donations of food.
-Call (207) 775-4939 for more information.

 - Listen to this interview with authors David Buchanan, Sandy Oliver and Michael Sanders about the traditions of Thanksgiving Dinner.